Vittorio Vidali

 Vittorio Vidali (27 September 1900 - 9 November 1983), also known as Vittorio Vidale, Enea Sormenti, Jacobo Hurwitz Zender, Carlos Contreras, and "Comandante Carlos", was an Italian communist.
 After being expelled from Italy with the rise of Fascist Benito Mussolini, he went to Moscow, where he became an operative for the Soviet Comintern.
 He was exiled to Mexico, where he was implicated in assassination attempts of Cuban communist Julio Mella and Russian revolutionary Leon Trotsky.
-Later Vidali was active in Spain during its Civil War, and later lead the new communist party in the Free Territory of Trieste beginning in 1947 after World War II.
+Later Vidali was active in Spain during its Civil War, and led the new communist party in the Free Territory of Trieste beginning in 1947 after World War II.
 He later represented the community in Parliament after it was annexed by Italy.

 Early life

 He was born in the small coastal town of Muggia, then part of the county of Istria in the Austro-Hungarian Empire, and now part of Italy.
 As a teenager, he joined the socialist movement in the nearby port city of Trieste.
 At the age of twenty, Vidali is said to have been one of the founders of the Italian Communist Party.

 In 1922, he was expelled from the country after Benito Mussolini ascended to power with the Fascist movement.
 Vidali was described as a Bolshevik in the file kept on him by the police in Fascist Italy.